jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Enhancement | Issue ID
 ------------|---------
-Plan visualization and plan analysis have been enhanced to show more optimization suggestions. | SEMB-463
+Plan visualization and plan analysis have been enhanced to show more optimization suggestions. | SEMB-463 DS will send a resolve event to PagerDuty when alarm is cleared automatically. | SEMB-432, SOSSE-8697

 {% include links.html %}